anis000romzi/vigenesia-app/README.md

-# vigenesia
+# ViGeNesia

-A new Flutter project.

-## Getting Started
+## Multiplatform application for students and by students!

-This project is a starting point for a Flutter application.
+This is a flutter project for a Web Service Techonology.

 A few resources to get you started if this is your first Flutter project: